-While it is important to focus on sales growth and profit margins, it’s also critical to understand what is connected to a company’s ability to function well internally.
+While it is important to focus on sales growth and profit margins, many business owners forget to think about internal connectivity.
+It’s critical to understand what is connected to a company’s ability to function well internally.

 You know how the saying goes – “what happens on the inside becomes visible on the outside.”
 Here are 3 ways to determine how well your company is connected internally.

 Core Values Are Crucial For Internal Connectivity

 One of the first steps to creating good internal connectivity is establishing core values.
 It is a good idea to have a set of core values as they are connected to the culture of the company.
 Core values should define as: